0x20/hackerspace-blueprint/order/decision.md

 ### Point system

 The point system is a **last-resort** option.
 This should not be the general process of resolving conflicts.
 If the space is starting to use this too much, that means that there is a structural problem in the group dynamic.

 **The point system has a few basic rules:**
-     - each voter has a certain number of points that he can distribute over the different proposals
+  * each voter has a certain number of points that he can distribute over the different proposals
-     - The proposal with the most points wins
+  * The proposal with the most points wins
-     - In case of tie; revote.
+  * In case of tie; revote.
-     - ** Number of points per voter  = ** `(#_of_options * 2 ) + 1 `
+  * ** Number of points per voter  = ** `(#_of_options * 2 ) + 1 `
-     - Results should be given to the group in binary format: what proposal won and what lost.
+  * Results should be given to the group in binary format: what proposal won and what lost.
 This is to strengten the support of the decision.
-This decision is now

 "No decision" is worse than a "bad decision".
 Conflict has to be solved eventually.
 That is why there is this last-resort option.
 However, we want to discourage people from blocking consensus.
 The point system has the following advantages:
     - The outcome is not always clear because balanced ideas can still win, even if the minority would vote for them.
     - The minority will gain from convincing the majority that their idea is not completely ridiculous.